GreenGriffle/Rosie-Digi-Lec/Final Project/Final Project Write Up.md

 The project moved forwards in three directions at once.
 This allowed me to keep the exploratory path open, which insuring I actually had something to show at the end.

 1. Exploring the Touche sheild.
 Trying to get different sorts of touch reconised.
+...* This involved building a touche sheild and using a gameduino sheild following this tutorial: http://www.instructables.com/id/Singing-plant-Make-your-plant-sing-with-Arduino-/

 2. Exploring the AdaFruit music sheild.

 3. Exploring Minim.

+4. Building an attractive hat to encourage people to want to wear it.

-4. Exploring even more while making a tech glove for people with arthritis for studio class.
+5. Exploring even more while making a tech glove for people with arthritis for studio class.

+## Chosen Final Ingredients

+..* Adafruit BNO055 Absolute Orientation Sensor
+..* Arduino Uno.
+..* Copper